diatomsRcool/include_schema/README.md

-# Template for LinkML schema repos
+# INCLUDE schema

+Test LinkML-based schema for INCLUDE project

 ## What is this?